-Our politicians have always been (in)famous for making such controversial comments and we can only think of their maturity level by these comments rather than getting hurt and raising question about our own maturity level.
+Our politicians have always been (in)famous for making such controversial comments and we can only think of their maturity level by these comments rather than getting hurt and raising a question about our own maturity level.
 But the real issue is not being called #RejectedMaal.
-In fact as a man and especially as a men’s rights activist I am used to these kinds of vilification by our so called patriarchal society.
+In fact, as a man and especially as a men’s rights activist I am used to these kinds of vilification by our so-called patriarchal society.
 The real issue is somewhere else.

-Secondly, her comment that we will not have any problem in selecting girls for college degrees as their number would be less brings in another dangerous perspective about future education in India and specially in Gujrat.
-By this statement in fact she clearly stated that now anyone and everyone can get into degree colleges there simply based on her gender.
-So now qualification and capability is no more a criteria for being selected in Degree colleges in Gujrat.
+Secondly, her comment that we will not have any problem in selecting girls for college degrees as their number would be less brings in another dangerous perspective about future education in India and especially in Gujrat.
+By this statement, in fact, she clearly stated that now anyone and everyone can get into degree colleges there simply based on her gender.
+So now qualification and capability are no more criteria for being selected in Degree colleges in Gujrat.
 This creates shivers down my spine thinking the future of our education.

-Fourthly, the above point that the boys will not get education so that girls can reject them during marriage shows a crooked mindset of women empowerment.
-In fact, this shows creating a false sense of empowerment to a section of population by giving them easy benefits and creating deep rooted gender bias in the country.
+Fourthly, the above point that the boys will not get an education so that girls can reject them during marriage shows a crooked mindset of women empowerment.
+In fact, this shows creating a false sense of empowerment to a section of the population by giving them easy benefits and creating deep-rooted gender bias in the country.
 This will completely ruin the education system itself rather than empowering anyone.